 Though earthquakes cannot be prevented, you can take steps to protect your investment properties from their potentially devastating effects.
 Earthquake coverage is not included under standard property insurance.
 National Real Estate Insurance Group is able to offer a supplemental policy for Earth Movement on our monthly reporting form.

 This Earth Movement coverage extends to damage caused by a sudden and violent shaking of the ground resulting from movement of the earth’s crust.* What makes this product especially beneficial is that it also provides coverage to sinkholes, which is typically excluded from standard property policies.

 Sinkholes are a naturally occurring depression in the surface of the ground caused by the settlement or sudden collapse of land.
 Unlike earthquakes, where science can now monitor seismically active areas and faults, there is not a way to determine if there is, or isn’t, a sinkhole on your property.
 But they can cause extremely costly damages.
 The USGS conservatively estimates that sinkholes cause $300 million in damage per year.

 NREIG’s Earth Movement coverage can provide you additional protection should one of these natural disasters affect your investments.
 Your coverage comes with a deductible that is 10% of the Total Insured Value per location, subject to a $2,500 minimum and is available in 45 states.
 Exceptions include Alaska, California, Florida, Hawaii and Illinois.

-To add this coverage to your properties, contact your Client Service Representative.
+To add this coverage to your properties, contact your Client Service Advisor.